NACE Codes: What Are They and Why Do They Always Matter?

 - And how they can help you

-The NACE codes are a European Industry-standard classification system similar in function to Standard Industry Classification (SIC) and North American Industry Classification System (NAICS) for classifying business activities.
+The NACE codes are a standard classification system of similar European industries in function to Standard Industry Classification (SIC) and North American Industry Classification System (NAICS) for classifying business activities.

 NACE codes provide a framework for the collection and presentation, based on economic activity, of a wide range of statistics in economic fields such as production, employment, national accounts, and others.

 The statistics produced on the basis of NACE codes are comparable at the European level and more generally at the global level.
 The use of NACE codes is compulsory within the European statistics system.

 The United Nations supported the development of an integrated system of statistical classifications and this is the reason why STATISTICS BASED ON NACE codes are globally similar.

 NACE codes are the standard European nomenclature of productive economic activities.

 They break down the universe of economic activities in such a way that a NACE code can be associated with a statistical unit carrying out the activity it designates.

 There is an economic activity when resources – such as capital goods – are combined to produce specific goods or services.

 All activity is characterized by the input of resources, a production process and an output of products (goods or services).